Digital WORLD WATER CAMP 2027 (WWC)

 Please note that the course is a full one-semester course which is expected to require approximately 125-150 hours of work by each student.
 In addition to the Certificate of Completion, you may be able to receive credit for the course at your educational institution.
 However, this depends entirely upon your institution.
 If you are interested in applying for credit, we suggest that you supply your institution with the Learning Objectives, the Requirements for Certificate as well as your Certificate, once you have completed the course.

 • The World Water Camp began during the Corona pandemic.
 The original idea was to carry out a tailored, physical water camp for students in connection with the 2020 IWA International Congress and Exhibition which was to be held in Copenhagen, a kind of “conference within a conference”.

-The Corona pandemic, however, first delayed the IWA conference in Copenhagen and subsequently forced the format to change to a virtual platform.
-Therefore, the first World Water Camp was held in 2021 as a purely digital event.
+The following year, the IWA Conference was held as a physical event in Copenhagen, with about 9,000 participants.
 The World Water Camp was present in a physical format with students from around the globe for a very exciting and full week of breakfast lectures, daily tasks, conference participation, field trips and social events.

-You are currently invited to register for the Digital World Water Camp for the spring semester of 2024.
+You are currently invited to register for the Digital World Water Camp for the spring semester of 2027.
 As before, this course will include 14 weekly live classes (virtual) as well as loads of asynchronous material to be carried out at your own pace.
 More information about this course is found on these pages.

-• We are pleased that the Digital World Water Camp 2024 will again be sponsored.
+• We are pleased that the Digital World Water Camp 2027 will again be sponsored.
 This allows us to offer the Camp at a fraction of the cost that would otherwise be necessary.

 Our sponsors are as follows.